Ishaan282/Managing-Governing-Product-Data-in-Modern-Enterprises-Using-XDM/README.md

 ### Step 4 — Load into Semarchy MDM

-Run `2_CreateLoad.sql` against `semarchy_db` to get a Load ID, then `2_1_insertLoad.sql` to push all cleansed records into Semarchy's staging layer.
+Run `2 CreateLoad.sql` against `semarchy_db` to get a Load ID, then `2.1 insertLoad.sql` to push all cleansed records into Semarchy's staging layer.
 Semarchy takes it from there — matching, merging, and producing golden records automatically.

 ```sql
 -- Get a load ID first